DasEd955/tunerdesign-gpt/README.md

-Implements autoregressive text generation: the model's context window is cropped to `context_length` if it exceeds the maximum, the model's forward pass produces logits for all positions, the final-position logits are converted to probabilities via softmax, the next token is sampled using `torch.multinomial` with a seeded generator for reproducibility, that token is appended to the running context, and the decoded character is appended to the output string.
+Implements autoregressive text generation: the model's context window is cropped to `context_length` if it exceeds the maximum, the model's forward pass produces logits for all positions, the final position logits are converted to probabilities via softmax, the next token is sampled using `torch.multinomial` with a seeded generator for reproducibility, that token is appended to the running context, and the decoded character is appended to the output string.
 This loop repeats for `new_chars` steps, expanding the